Online-Marktplätze: E-Commerce Chancen und Risiken

 What are online marketplaces?

-Online marketplaces are platforms that various merchants can use to offer their goods and services.
+Online marketplaces are platforms on which various merchants can offer their goods and services.
+Probably the best-known platforms here are Amazon and eBay.

 How do online marketplaces work?